WhatsApp Live Location: A Parent's Guide to Knowing Where Your Kids Are

 Location sharing works best when everyone's on the same page.
 Used well, it gives everyone peace of mind.
 Used poorly, it can damage the very relationship you're trying to protect.

 Just like child safety experts at Internet Matters point out, the key to successful usage is openness and collaboration.
+Parents.com also notes that location-sharing apps can give parents peace of mind, but the healthiest use depends on communication rather than silent surveillance.
 So, how to make location tracking a mutual agreement in your family?

 First, ask yourself: